Residence Life Office (On-Campus Housing)

 Medical: Requires a letter from a licensed physician indicating a legitimate medical need.
 This letter should explain in detail the nature of the problem, the reason(s) for the student to have ready access to his/her own transportation, and the time frame being projected for this need.

 Academic: Requires a legitimate written justification from a faculty member stating the reason for exception.
 A description of an approved off-campus credit-bearing program must be included.

 Other exceptional circumstances will be considered by the Parking Appeals Committee.
-Requests for exceptions to this policy are to be submitted in writing by the student to: Director of Parking Services, Buffalo State College, Moot Hall 260, 1300 Elmwood Avenue, Buffalo, NY 14222.
+Requests for exceptions to this policy are to be submitted in writing by the student to: Director of Parking Services, SUNY Buffalo State University, Moot Hall 260, 1300 Elmwood Avenue, Buffalo, NY 14222.
 Requests are reviewed by the Parking Appeals Committee with decisions final and not subject to further appeal.